DevJ5/TicketswapClone-Fullstack-App/README.md

 ## To run:

-Yarn install in the client folder, yarn start
+Client: Yarn install - yarn start.

+Server: Create a database and update the connection string.
-Yarn install in the server folder, yarn start
+Yarn install - yarn start.

 Create an account with a password that is at least 8 characters.